-Ragnarok Online relies on a job system for classes which launched with only a dozen options but like most long running MMOs this has expanded to dozens of choices.
-These are still mostly typical archetypes with lots of overlap between your options, allowing you to pick something that truly matches your ideal character.
-Jobs transform from a typical base job into more advanced ones at particular levels.
+Ragnarok Online relies on a job system for classes which launched with only a dozen options but like most long running MMOs this has expanded to dozens of choices for a total of 32.
+These are still mostly typical archetypes though but does ensure there is plenty of overlap between your options, allowing you to pick something that truly matches your ideal character.
+Jobs transform from a typical base job into more advanced ones at particular levels in a similar manner to other MMOs released during the same time period.

-- Huge selection of job classes to select form.
+- Huge selection of job classes to select form with a total of 32 classes and multiple job advancements.

-- Solid variety in PvE and PvP options.
+- Solid variety in PvE and PvP options built up over time with dungeons, battlegrounds and guild vs guild challenges.

 Review Platform: PC